 As we shared recently, ArcGIS Enterprise has been turned up to 11!
-The 11.0 release of our software running on Kubernetes is now available to all customers, through an annual subscription license.
+The 11.0 release of our software running on Kubernetes is fully supported, ready for production use, and available to all Esri customers through an annual subscription license.

 Learn more about ArcGIS Enterprise on Kubernetes in our product documentation: Introduction, What’s new in this release, and Release notes.
 If you are wondering whether cloud native architecture is a good fit for your organization, read Determine whether Kubernetes is right for you and talk with your Esri representative.